 The Medieval and Renaissance Studies degree will develop your critical abilities within a vibrant department of like-minded students and scholars.

-You will work collaboratively with the Department of English and Creative Writing, the Department of Languages and Cultures and the Department of Politics, Philosophy and Religion.
+On this programme, you will work collaboratively with the Department of History and the Department of English and Creative Writing.
 You will select modules that allow you to study the history of the period between 300 and 1700 as well as the complimentary culture, languages, literature and politics of the time, ranging from Celtic Britain to seventeenth-century Europe.

-You will be able to choose additional modules to compliment core elements of your study.
+You will be able to choose additional modules to complement core elements of your study.

 You will have the opportunity to spend Year 3 on a placement with a public, private or voluntary organisation in the UK or overseas.
 This experience should boost your employment prospects and help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
 You will be doing a real, responsible job – with all the satisfaction that brings.

 Applying for a placement is a competitive process and our Placements Team will support you in finding and applying for a suitable placement.
 The preparatory modules you will complete in years one and two are designed to give you the best chance of success in both your placement applications and the placement itself.

 One of the aims of the placement year is to enhance your understanding of the connections between theory and practice which could benefit your final year of study.
 Placements provide an exciting opportunity to build up experience and transferable skills, as well as to make contacts with potential employers, which can place you a step ahead in the graduate recruitment market.

 The University will use all reasonable effort to support you to find a suitable placement for your studies.
 While a placement role may not be available in a field or organisation that is directly related to your academic studies or career aspirations, all placement roles offer valuable experience of working at a graduate level and gaining a range of professional skills.